Starting a Maine Nonprofit FAQs

 Important Notice: Form changes occur periodically to implement new requirements.
 Forms may be eliminated or revised, or new forms may be created.
 Before submitting forms for filing, please be sure that you have the most recent version.

-We recommend starting with our Checklist for Starting a Maine Nonprofit and we strongly encourage you to talk with as many people as you can about this enormous undertaking
+We recommend starting with our Checklist for Starting a Maine Nonprofit and we strongly encourage you to talk with as many people as you can about this enormous undertaking.
+If you are looking for personalized consulting or coaching through the process, we suggest these resources.

 A mission statement is a short, succinct description of your organization’s purpose.
-It tells what your organization strives to achieve, but not how it goes about doing so.
-This process can be time-consuming, but a great unifier for your new board.
+It tells what your organization strives to achieve, but not the details of how it goes about doing so.
+Crafting a clear, memorable mission statement can be time-consuming, but is a great unifier for your new board.

 This website will help you consider the pros and cons becoming a tax-exempt nonprofit corporation.